-For the purpose of this section, serious physical harm is defined as grevous bodily harm.
-Both 'public place' and 'offensive weapon' have the same meaning as in section1 above.
+For the purpose of this section, serious physical harm is defined as grievous bodily harm.
+Both "public place" and "offensive weapon" have the same meaning as in section 1 above.

-The defendant is entitled to be acquitted if he shows on the balance of probabilities that he had "lawful authority or reasonable excuse" for having the weapon (Archbold 24-121-122).
-Where details of a defence are given in interview or in a defence statement, the CPS should consider whether evidence is available to rebut the defence and should liaise with the police if additional enquiries or evidence are necessary.
+The defendant is entitled to be acquitted on an offence contrary to section 1 PCA 1953, if he shows on the balance of probabilities that he had "lawful authority or reasonable excuse" for having the weapon.
+Where details of a defence are given in interview or in a defence statement, the prosecutor should consider whether evidence is available to rebut the defence and should liaise with the police if additional enquiries or evidence are necessary.

-Section 139 of the Criminal Justice Act 1988 prohibits having with you, in a public place of any article which has a blade or is sharply pointed, (including a folding pocket knife if the cutting edge of its blade exceeds 7.62cm/3 inches) (Archbold 24-125).
+Section 139 of the Criminal Justice Act (CJA) 1988 prohibits having an article with blade or point, in a public place (including a folding pocket knife if the cutting edge of its blade exceeds 7.62cm (3 inches)).

 Section 139A of the 1988 Act extends the geographical scope of both of the above offences to school premises.

-- a "lock knife" doe not come into the category of "folding pocket knife2 because it is not immediately foldable at all times; (R v Deegan 2 Cr.
+- a "lock knife" does not come into the category of "folding pocket knife" because it is not immediately foldable at all times; (R v Deegan 2 Cr.
 App.
 R. 121 CA).

-Section 139AA of the Criminal Justice Act 1988 makes it an offence to unlawfully and intentionally threaten another person with an offensive weapon or bladed article in a public place or on school premises, in such a way that there is an immediate risk of serious physical harm to that other person.
+Section 139AA of the CJA 1988 makes it an offence to unlawfully and intentionally threaten another person with an offensive weapon or bladed article in a public place or on school premises, in such a way that there is an immediate risk of serious physical harm to that other person.

-Unlike an offence contrary to section 139, it matters not whether a person was initially in lawful possession.
+Unlike an offence contrary to section 139 CJA 1988, it matters not whether a person was initially in lawful possession.

-The defendant is entitled to be acquitted if he shows on the balance of probabilities that:
+The defendant charged under section 139 or 139A CJA 1988 is entitled to be acquitted if he shows on the balance of probabilities that: